NeuroWhAI/baai_m3_simple_server/README.md

 # BAAI bge_m3 Multilingual Model Server

+✨ This repository is a modification of the original repository to get sparse vectors along with dense vectors.

-This server setup uses FastAPI to handle asynchronous requests for text embeddings and reranking tasks with the BAAI bge_m3 multilingual model.
+This server setup uses FastAPI to handle asynchronous requests for text embeddings tasks with the BAAI bge_m3 multilingual model.
 Designed for demonstration and testing, it showcases efficient request handling, including batching and GPU resource management, in a local environment setting.
 While not recommended for production, it's robust for testing purposes.

 ## Overview

-The script creates an asynchronous web server capable of concurrently processing requests for generating text embeddings and reranking using the BAAI bge_m3 multilingual model.
+The script creates an asynchronous web server capable of concurrently processing requests for generating text embeddings(both dense and sparse) using the BAAI bge_m3 multilingual model.
 It's structured for demonstration or testing rather than production, integrating advanced AI models with web technologies.

 ## Key Components

 ### AI Model (`AIModel` class)

-- **Purpose**: Encapsulates the BAAI bge_m3 multilingual model for embeddings generation (`embed`) and reranking (`rerank`).
+- **Purpose**: Encapsulates the BAAI bge_m3 multilingual model for embeddings generation (`embed`).
-- **Implementation**: Utilizes `BGEM3FlagModel` to process text, generating embeddings and reranking scores efficiently.
+- **Implementation**: Utilizes `BGEM3FlagModel` to process text, generating embeddings efficiently.

 ### Request and Response Models

-- **Pydantic Models**: Define schemas for incoming requests (`EmbedRequest`, `RerankRequest`) and outgoing responses (`EmbedResponse`, `RerankResponse`), ensuring data integrity.
+- **Pydantic Models**: Define schemas for incoming requests (`EmbedRequest`) and outgoing responses (`EmbedResponse`), ensuring data integrity.

 ### Request Processor (`RequestProcessor` class)